ioBroker/dev-server/README.md

 * install it as a dev-dependency of your adapter (recommended)
 * install this tool as a global tool

+> [!NOTE]
-Under Linux it is sometimes useful to install this tool as global BUT best practice for developing an own adapter it is better to install it as dev-dependency
+> Under Linux it is sometimes useful to install this tool as global BUT best practice for developing an own adapter it is better to install it as dev-dependency

 2. MacOS
+> [!WARNING]
-* Under MacOS be careful with installation as global.
+> Under MacOS be careful with installation as global.
 This is not recommended so better to install it as dev-depency

 3. Windows

+> [!NOTE]
-* Under Windows a global install is no problem.
+> Under Windows a global install is no problem.

 > [!IMPORTANT]
 > dev-server requires at least Node.js 16.